 10/02/20 – In AA v Persons Unknown , the Commercial Court confirmed that cryptoassets such as Bitcoin can constitute property under English law, and are therefore capable of being subject to a proprietary injunction (i.e. a court order which prevents the defendant from dealing with the relevant property).

 The judgment refers extensively, and gives considerable weight, to the UK Jurisdiction Taskforce’s recent Legal Statement on the Status of Cryptoassets and Smart Contracts – see my article on the UKJT Statement here.

 In October 2019, one or more hackers encrypted the IT systems of a Canadian insurance company with malware.
 In order to regain control of its IT systems, the insurance company paid the hacker(s) a ransom of 109.25 Bitcoins (approx. $950,000).

-The insurance company’s cybercrime insurer traced the ransom payment to a Bitcoin wallet linked to and controlled by Bitfinex, a cryptoexchange operated by two British Virgin Island entities, and applied for a proprietary injunction to recover the 96 Bitcoins that remained in the wallet.
+The insurance company’s cybercrime insurer traced the ransom payment to a Bitcoin wallet linked to and controlled by Bitfinex, a crypto exchange operated by two British Virgin Island entities.
+The insurer applied for a proprietary injunction to recover the 96 Bitcoins that remained in the wallet.

 Having confirmed that Bitcoin constitutes property, the Court granted the proprietary injunction.